stefanocoretta/panman/MANUAL.md

 `--lua-filter`): these transformations are applied in the order they appear on the command line.
 For more information, see the section on [Citations](#citations).

+Note: if this option is specified, the `citations` extension will be disabled automatically in the writer, to ensure that the citeproc-generated citations will be rendered instead of the format’s own citation syntax.

 `--bibliography=`*FILE*
 Set the `bibliography` field in the document’s metadata to *FILE*,